Façade Program

 -

-The property owner must be the applicant or sign a letter approving the application.
+The property owner must be the applicant or sign a letter approving the application for the leasing business.

 b.
 Ineligible Properties: